 Filler words are easy to identify in speech: “Um,” “Ah,” and “Like” are a few that are easy to pick out in an everyday conversation.
-But imagine a speech where the speaker’s ideas flow one to the other and he never fills the space with unnecessary noise.
+But imagine a speech where the speaker’s ideas flow from one to the other, and they never fill the space with unnecessary noise.

 Even the most elegant writer uses filler words and unnecessary qualifiers (at least in the first few drafts).
 Deleting these common fillers can refine the delivery of your writing.

 - In order to

 - When all is said and done

 - Needless to say

 - A bit

 - In a sense